Frequently Asked Questions

 What is a High Sheriff and how long do they serve?

 The High Sheriff of Kent is appointed by the Sovereign at the March meeting of the Privy Council to hold Office for one year, having been nominated at a ceremony in the Royal Courts of Justice nearly three years previously.
-The Privy Council ceremony follows centuries of tradition, with Her Majesty using a brass bodkin to prick the name of the High Sheriff who will take office in early April.
+The Privy Council ceremony follows centuries of tradition, with His Majesty using a brass bodkin to prick the name of the High Sheriff who will take office in early April.

-The High Sheriff is The Queen’s legal representative in the County and that role is discharged in providing hospitality to visiting High Court Judges, as well as regular attendance at Kent’s Courts.
+The High Sheriff is The King’s legal representative in the County and that role is discharged in providing hospitality to visiting High Court Judges, as well as regular attendance at Kent’s Courts.
 The High Sheriff will also be involved in numerous visits around the County providing opportunities to support agencies involved with crime prevention and law enforcement and to engage with volunteer bodies on appropriate issues.

 The office is the oldest secular office in England and Wales other than the Crown, and dates back to Saxon times, when the name was ‘Shire Reeve’.
 Originally, the Shrievalty (pronounced ‘shreevalty’), as it is known, perfomed many responsibilities now assumed by Lord-Lieutenants, High Court Judges, Magistrates, Coroners, local authorities, the Inland Revenue and police.

 Members of both Houses of Parliament, full-time members of the Judiciary, serving members of the regular armed forces and certain holders of other public offices are not eligible to serve as High Sheriffs.
-Historically, the prospective High Sheriff must hold sufficient land within the County ‘to answer The Queen and her people’.
+Historically, the prospective High Sheriff must hold sufficient land within the County ‘to answer The King and his people’.
 Other than that, there is no formal qualification for the role.
 The office is unpaid.

 Who is the current High Sheriff of Kent?